Security Building (Miami, Florida): Successor Banks and Office Uses

-In 1945, the newly-formedPan American Bank of Miami became the primary tenant in the building. and the structure's name was changed to the Pan American Bank Building.
+In 1945, the newly-formed Pan American Bank of Miami became the primary tenant in the building. and the structure's name was changed to the Pan American Bank Building.
 In September 1952, the name reverted to the Security Building when the Pan American Bank moved to a new headquarters on SE Third Avenue.
 The Metropolitan Bank moved in to the banking hall in 1953 and in April 1957 the name was changed to Metropolitan Bank Building.

 In 1962, Capital National Bank acquired Metropolitan Bank and from 1964 until 2015, the building was referred to as the Capital Bank Building or just the Capital Building.
 In March 2003, the building was identified as historic by the Miami Historic and Environmental Preservation Board.

 Capital Lofts project

 Between 2004 and 2008, the Capital Lofts project undertook the conversion of the building into office condominiums.
-The project was halted by the Financial crisis of 2007–2008.
+The project was halted by the 2008 financial crisis.
 In 2014, the Downtown Arts and Science Salon (DASS) was founded and used the first floor as an exhibition and lecture space.